Instant Pot or Crockpot Teriyaki Chicken

 • Sriracha: You can also use another kind of chili sauce if you prefer.

-Add to the chicken and cook.
+• Add to the chicken and cook.
 Then place the chicken breasts in your pressure cooker and add the sauce.
-Close the vent and set to the Instant pot to the Manual setting for 12 minutes.
+Close the vent and set the Instant Pot to the Manual setting for 12 minutes.

-Shred the chicken.
-After the time is up, let the pressure naturally release for five to ten minutes for doing a quick release.
-Remove the chicken from the Instant Pot and shred with a fork, then set it aside.
+• Shred the chicken.
+After the time is up, let the pressure naturally release for five to ten minutes before doing a quick release.
+Remove the chicken from the Instant Pot and shred it with a fork, then set it aside.

 You can also prepare this dish as a slow cooker recipe.
 Follow the steps above up until you turn on the pressure cooker.
 Instead of doing that, you’ll cook the teriyaki chicken on Low for 6-8 hours or High for 3-4 hours, or until the chicken is cooked through and shreds easily.